 - Any questions?
 Call M-F 10-4 PST - 760 729 0620

 A: No. The keyboard this case is designed to work with is sold by Apple.

-A: No. This case works with the1st and 2nd generation 12.9 iPad Pros sold before October, 2018.
+A: No. This case works only with the 1st and 2nd generation 12.9 iPad Pros sold before October, 2018.

 Looking for tips on choosing the best leather Apple tablet folios.
 Check the "How To" blog post here.

 What Problems Does This Keyboard Compatible iPad Case Solve?